 - The experts’s greater qualification for assessing technical costs

-- Incorporating the expert’s costs into the dispute resolution process early
+- Early incorporate of the expert’s costs into the dispute resolution process

 - Frequent updating of cost as evidence comes in